Methodology

 - Financial loss points were calculated by dividing the average losses of the last three years by their smallest value.

-- Probability points were derived in the same way using the victim count value instead of average loss.
+- Probability points were derived in the same way, using the victim count value instead of the average loss.

 - Crimes that can result from data point combinations with different lengths were given proportional values to the number of data points.

-- Crimes that do not have statistics of financial losses and victim count, such as “Spam”, are given 0 points.
+- Crimes that do not have statistics of financial losses and victim count, such as “Spam,” were given 0 points.

 Sources:

-Sources and useful links related to a specific cybercrime are listed in each crime page separately.
+Sources and useful links related to a specific cybercrime are listed separately for each crime.